Pragmateam/feature-toggles/README.md

 1. If the line is flat (all signals remains 0), the status will indicate that the heart has stopped.
 2. If all signals varies with higher/lower values the status will indicate that the heart is still beating.

+This code is also available on the branch [feature#1](https://github.com/PragmaTeam/feature-toggles/tree/feature%231).
 The following features will be described here in the future.

 ### Next steps: